neuralmidifx/neuralmidifx.github.io/docs/Tutorials/Tutorial1-RandomGeneration.md

 definitions of these models are as follows:

 #### 1. encode
 This method encodes a given input pattern into a latent vector.
 The method returns a number of parameters, however the third parameter is the latent vector we are interested in.

+{: .note }
+> We will not be using this method until Tutorial 3.
+A more detailed description of this method
+> will be provided in Tutorial 3.

 #### 2. sample
 This method decodes a given latent vector into an output tensor and returns a `hits`, `velocities`, and `offsets` tensors describing the output pattern.